 The wagering for Free Spins is usually checked from the amount you win from said spins.

-Minimum deposit is pretty self-explanitory.
+The minimum deposit is pretty self-explanatory.
 It just means the smallest deposit you can make to get the bonus.

-Minimum deposit is something that plays a major role in high-roller bonuses.
+A minimum deposit is something that plays a major role in high-roller bonuses.
 These deposit bonuses are often 300%, 400% or even 500% and can go as high as thousands of pounds.
 The catch is that you need to deposit a large sum to get them.
-A high-roller bonus with a minimum deposit of £500 is nothing odd.
+A high-roller bonus with a minimum deposit of £500 is nothing out of ordinary.

 Time limit is one of the least important terms simply because you are always given enough time.
 This term just means that you have a set amount of time to complete your wagering or the bonus will be removed.